tylertadej/vn-toolbox-common/README.md

 * $ grunt docs.

 See the vnConfig factory as an example.
-It was the first one Implemented.
+It was the first one implemented.
-You can serve the docs locally of you so choose.
+You can serve the docs locally if you so choose.
 I use nginx, here is my server config:

     server {
         listen 2929;